MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fcvt-s.md

 ---
 # _fcvt_s

 Converts a floating-point number to a string.
-This is a version of [_fcvt](fcvt.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+This function is a version of [_fcvt](fcvt.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).

 ## Syntax